Red Cloud: Red Cloud's War

 Captain William J. Fetterman was sent from Fort Phil Kearny with two civilians and 79 cavalry and infantrymen to chase away a small Native American war party that had attacked a wood-gathering party days before.
 Captain Frederick Brown accompanied Fetterman; the two were confident in their troops and anxious to go to battle with the Native Americans.
-They disobeyed orders to stay behind the Lodge Trail Ridge and pursued a small decoy band of warriors, led by a Native American on an apparently injured horse.
+They disobeyed orders to stay behind the Lodge Trail Ridge and pursued a small decoy band of warriors led by a Native American on an injured horse.
 The decoy was the prominent warrior Crazy Horse.
 Fetterman and his troops followed the decoy into an ambush by more than 2,000 Sioux, Cheyenne, and Arapaho.
 Combined Native American forces suffered only 14 casualties, while they killed the entire 81-man U.S. detachment.

 Following this battle, a U.S. peace commission toured the Plains in 1867 to gather information to help bring about peace among the tribes and with the U.S. Finding that the Native Americans had been provoked by white encroachment and competition for resources, the commission recommended assigning definite territories to the Plains tribes.
 The Lakota, Northern Cheyenne, Arapaho, and other bands settled for peace with the U.S. under the Treaty of Fort Laramie.
-The U.S. agreed to abandon its forts and withdraw completely from Lakota territory.
+The U.S. agreed to abandon its forts and withdraw from Lakota territory.

 Treaty of 1868

 The treaty established the Great Sioux Reservation, covering the territory of West River, west of the Missouri River in present-day Nebraska (which had been admitted as a state in 1867), and including parts of South Dakota.
 Uneasy relations between the expanding United States and the natives continued.
-In 1870, Red Cloud visited Washington D.C., and met with Commissioner of Indian Affairs Ely S. Parker (a Seneca and U.S. Army General), and President Ulysses S. Grant.
+In 1870, Red Cloud visited Washington D.C. and met with Commissioner of Indian Affairs Ely S. Parker (a Seneca and U.S. Army General), and President Ulysses S. Grant.

 In 1871, the government established the Red Cloud Agency on the Platte River, downstream from Fort Laramie.
 By 1874 it had been moved to Nebraska, with Fort Robinson located nearby.
 Red Cloud took his band to the agency (a predecessor of the Native American reservation), ready to receive government aid.
 Yet that aid was usually less than stipulated, and usually inferior in quality.